3UU/wordpress-shariff-wrapper/trunk/readme.txt

 - new action hook shariff_share_counts (see FAQ)
 - new option to change the priority of the shortcode filter
 - new support for selective refresh introduced in WP 4.5
-- new external API feature replaces the old external host option (experimental, see FAQ)
+- new external API feature replaces the external host option (experimental, see FAQ)
 - new support for SCRIPT_DEBUG
 - css and js files are now only loaded on pages with Shariff buttons
 - improved compatibility with plugin Autoptimize (force scripts in head)